-It seems likely that Sony will officially announce the WH-1000XM4 headphones during this year’s IFA show in September, as this is the event that was used to launch all previous versions - the MDR-1000X, WH-1000XM2 and WH-1000XM3.
+It seems likely that Sony will officially announce the WH-1000XM4 headphones during this year’s IFA show in September (assuming it doesn't succumb to Coronavirus), as this is the event that was used to launch all previous versions - the MDR-1000X, WH-1000XM2 and WH-1000XM3.
 If previous form is followed, the new model should be available to order practically as soon as it's announced.

-If we were the bettings sorts, we’d put our money on Sony’s IFA press conference taking place on Friday 4th September 2020 and the WH-1000XM4 headphones being announced on stage.
+If we were the betting sorts, we’d put our money on Sony’s IFA press conference taking place on Friday 4th September 2020 and the WH-1000XM4 headphones being announced on stage.